Duration: 3 days/2 nights

 This is the African wilderness, we do our very best to keep to the programme and timings but sometimes the weather/animals/roads get the better of us!

 Payment.
-A deposit of 25% or $200 (whichever is the lower) is due at the time of booking, non-refundable from four weeks prior to the Safari.
+A deposit of 50% is due at the time of booking, non-refundable from four weeks prior to the Safari.
 The balance is due one week prior to departure.
-From within Uganda, please pay in either US$ or UGX into any Equity Bank branch to:
+From within Uganda, please pay in either US$ or UGX into any Diamond Trust Bank branch to: